meetuparchive/apple-of-my-iap/README.md

 1. A mock service which simulates Apple's iTunes IAP service
 2. A scala client for interacting with both the iTunes Sandbox/Production service or the mock service

+To learn more about why this project exists, see this blog post: http://making.meetup.com/post/127718510507/apple-in-app-purchase-mock-service-fake-it-till

 Mock Service
 ------------
 The IAP mock service is a standalone web application built with Scala, AngularJS, Bootstrap, and the Unfiltered routing framework (http://unfiltered.databinder.net/Unfiltered.html).